JGAguado/ElectroLab/docs/source/index.rst

 With its big set of integrated components, the ElectroLab offers a very powerful and versatile platform for building up your electronic circuits in very few steps.

+.. admonition:: Where to buy it?

+    If you don't have already yours, get one now in `Elecrow <https://www.elecrow.com/electrolab.html>`_

 Contents
 --------